Rwayne0163/RiceMore/README.md

 # RiceMore
-hellow,world!
+hello world!
 Rice more is good!

+I find some mistake, and fixed it!